Hello, Humblebrag: The Social Media Secret Top Brands Know

 Not To Brag, But…

-So how do these brands create millions of Personalised Videos with each user’s unique data?
-The answer is Idomoo, the world’s leading Personalised Video platform.
+So how do these brands create millions of Personalized Videos with each user’s unique data?
+The answer is Idomoo, the world’s leading Personalized Video platform.

-Idomoo’s technology allows for highly Personalised Videos to be created at scale.
-This is an absolute game-changer as hyper-personalised videos can now be created en masse.
-Each Personalised Video is as unique as each recipient.
+Idomoo’s technology allows for highly Personalized Videos to be created at scale.
+This is an absolute game-changer as hyper-personalized videos can now be created en masse.
+Each Personalized Video is as unique as each recipient.

 It’s kind of a big deal — but hey, we don’t like to brag.